Palaeobiology

 fossil

-Paleobiology is an interdisciplinary field of research that studies the earth and how life on earth has developed and adapted to changes in the environment and climate over long periods of time.
-They also investigate the biological and geological processes that have influenced and shaped the history of life on our planet.
+Paleobiology is an interdisciplinary field of research that studies the Earth and how life on Earth has developed and adapted to changes in the environment and climate over long periods of time.
+We also investigate the biological and geological processes that have influenced and shaped the history of life on our planet.
 Paleobiologists seek answers to questions such as; How have different species evolved and disappeared over time?
 What factors have influenced these processes?
 How have changes in climate affected life on Earth and its evolutionary patterns?

 Description